OpenResearchInstitute/ka9q-sdr/README.md

 Opus streams are always stereo even when the audio is mono.
 There is no capacity penalty and it simplifies things.

-'opussend'
+'Opus' can be run as a daemon; systemd 'service' config files are provided.

+### opussend

 This is a standalone utility that takes PCM audio from a local sound interface, compresses it with Opus and multicasts it as an RTP network stream.

-'packet'
+### packet

 This module is my first digital demodulator module for the ka9q-radio package.
 It accepts PCM audio from the 'radio' program, demodulates the ancient Bell 202A AFSK modem tones and decodes AX.25 frames.
-The decoded frames are multicast in UDP packets that do not currently have RTP headers; this will probably change.
+The decoded frames are multicast as RTP/UDP packets.
 The decoded frames can also optionally be displayed on the console.
 Otherwise the module can run as an unattended daemon.

-'pcmsend'
+'Packet' can be run as a daemon; a systemd 'service' file is provided.

+### pcmsend

 This is the same as opussend, except that the output stream is uncompressed 48 kHz PCM (mono or stereo).

+### pcmcat

+This joins a specified multicast group, which must carry uncompressed PCM audio (RTP types 10 or 11) and emits the PCM stream on standard output.
+This is useful for piping into an audio compressor for remote transmission.

-Footnotes and Side bars
+## Footnotes and Side bars

-Sample Rates and Decimation
+### Sample Rates and Decimation

 The I/Q input sample rate must be an integer multiple of the 48 kHz audio output rate.
 Decimation is performed as a byproduct of the fast